MicrosoftDocs/win32/desktop-src/medfound/aac-encoder.md

 ## Media Types

 The AAC encoder supports the following media types.
-You can set the types in either order—input type first, or output type first.
+You can set the types in either order input type first, or output type first.

 ### Input Types